-From Pennsylvania to Oregon, we've gathered the best places to kill an elk in the country.
+From Pennsylvania to Oregon, we've gathered the best places to hunt elk in the country.
 So if you're ready to plan your next elk hunting trip, consider one of these.
 Even if you don't get a bull, it'll still be a trip you'll never forget.

 1. Grand Junction, Colorado

 Grand Junction, Colorado, could be called a hunter's mecca.
 No matter what direction you go, you're surrounded by prime hunting land for nearly 100 miles.
-And with the largest migratory elk herd in the county, you won't ever want to leave.
-Not only is there plenty of elk and beautiful scenery, but 70 to 80 percent of western Colorado is available to public hunters, giving you opportunities that few other states offer.
+And with the largest migratory rocky mountain elk herd in the county, you won't ever want to leave.
+Not only is there plenty of elk and beautiful scenery with the beautiful mountain ranges, but 70 to 80 percent of western Colorado is available to public hunters, giving you some over-the-counter (OTC) DIY-style hunting opportunities that few other states offer.

 2. Cody, Wyoming

-In Cody, Wyoming, it doesn't matter if you want to use a bow or a rifle, it offers you the best of both.
+In Cody, Wyoming, it doesn't matter if you want to use a bow or a rifle, this part of the state offers you the best of both worlds.
+Oh, there is a ton of mule deer here too if you want to pursue both.
 With its beautiful scenery and picturesque landscape, you can hunt for a day around camp or consider going deeper into the wild.
-Wyoming offers you some of the most remote land in the lower 48, and with options of packing in on horses or mule, you can experience the hunting trip of a lifetime.
+Wyoming offers you some of the most remote land in the lower 48, and with options of packing in on horses or mule, you can experience the hunting trip of a lifetime in this wilderness area.